donbr/langgraph-unleashed/use_cases_agentic_systems.md

 ---

-## Knowledge Graph Overview
+## Overview

-This knowledge graph captures the essential use cases, capabilities, and architectural patterns for agentic systems, derived from analysis of LangGraph implementations, production deployments, and community projects.
+This document captures the essential use cases, capabilities, and architectural patterns for agentic systems, derived from analysis of LangGraph implementations, production deployments, and community projects.

-**Graph Structure**: 20 entities connected by 24 relationships across 4 major categories.
+**Overall Structure**: 20 entities connected by 24 relationships across 4 major categories.

 ---